Bangla web development course

 The HTML Style Attribute

-Setting the style of an HTML element, can be done with the style attribute.
+Setting the style of an HTML element, can be done with

 The HTML style attribute has the following syntax: